 Pamela L. Wolters, Ph.D.

-Dr. Wolters background includes a Ph.D. in School Psychology, internship in clinical child and pediatric psychology, post-doctoral fellowship in adolescent medicine, and post-doctoral training in neuropsychological research.
+Dr. Wolters background includes a Ph.D. in school psychology, an internship in clinical child and pediatric psychology, a postdoctoral fellowship in adolescent medicine, and postdoctoral training in neuropsychological research.
 Dr. Wolters has over 25 years experience in the developmental, cognitive, and psychological assessment of infants through adults, and she has specific expertise in working with pediatric populations with severe developmental disabilities and chronic medical conditions.
 She has been a licensed psychologist in the state of Maryland since 1994.

-In conducting collaborative research in support of the NCI and NIH investigators, Dr. Wolters and the Neurobehavioral Team have four main scientific research aims:
+The Psychology Team conducts collaborative research in support of NCI and NIH investigators, with four main scientific research aims:

-1) To characterize the effects of the disease and treatment on neurobehavioral functioning and QOL using comprehensive state-of-the-art longitudinal assessments
+1) To characterize the effects of the disease and treatment on neurobehavioral functioning and quality of life (QOL) using comprehensive state-of-the-art longitudinal assessments

 2) To explore relations between neurobehavioral function, disease parameters, neuroimaging abnormalities, and other factors to better understand the pathogenesis of CNS dysfunction